Writing an email cover letter is essential for the modern job application process.

 4. Personalize your email to the reader

-People (including hiring managers) are much more attentive when they hear or read their name, so make sure you directly address the hiring manager in your email cover letter.
+Hiring managers are much more attentive when they read their own name, so make sure you address the hiring manager by name (if possible).

-If you don’t know the hiring manager’s name, find it by:
+If you don’t know the hiring manager’s name, try to find it by:

 - searching on LinkedIn